 And we know that’s true, that kind of normalizing.
 You are a human and you are a person and you are looking for help.
 You’re looking for companionship.
 You’re looking for friendship and understanding and extending that hand is a way to help people take that step.
 Once they’re ready.

-Chuck Corra: Yeah you make a lot of really great points there, especially with kind of deconstructing what it actually is.
+Chuck Corra: You make a lot of really great points there, especially with deconstructing what harm reduction actually is.

 And I thought that was a really interesting segue to that.
 I’m wondering if you can explain the connection there and how things like syringe service programs can help fight.
 The opioid crisis and help provide for people because it’s something that I think a lot of people don’t really know about the here syringe service program, they think injecting drugs, and that’s where it stops.